Discourse

 Dig deeper with Sebastian →

-The fundamental existentialia which constitute the Being of the 'there', the disclosedness of Being-in-the-world, are states-of-mind and understanding.
-In understanding, there lurks the possibility of interpretation.
+The fundamental existentialia which constitute the Being of the ‘there’, the disclosedness of Being-in-the-world, are states-of-mind and understanding… In so far as a state-of-mind is equiprimordial with an act of understanding, it maintains itself in a certain understanding.

-Heidegger situates discourse within the existential triad of state-of-mind, understanding, and interpretation, establishing it as the articulatory form of Dasein's disclosedness.
+Heidegger situates discourse within the triadic existential structure of state-of-mind, understanding, and interpretation, framing it as the articulation of what is already co-understood in Being-in-the-world.

 Heidegger, Martin, Being and Time, 1962supporting